Cray-HPE/docs-csm/operations/rack_resiliency/README.md

 **NOTE**:

-- Rack Resiliency is disabled by default.
+* Rack Resiliency is disabled by default.
-- This feature does not address routine maintenance scenarios.
+* Rack Resiliency can be enabled only during fresh install of CSM 1.7 or an upgrade from CSM 1.6 to CSM 1.7.
+* Rack Resiliency cannot be disabled after it has been enabled during the install or upgrade.

 ## Key terminology